 Fast facts about South Africa

 - Another name.
-Dubbed as “the rainbow country”, South Africa features an unusual spectrum of cultures, ethnicity, and languages.
+Dubbed “the rainbow country,” South Africa features an unusual spectrum of cultures, ethnicities, and languages.

 - Economy.
 South Africa now has the third-largest economy in the African continent, next to Nigeria and Egypt.

 - Capital cities.
 It is one of the only countries in the world with three capital cities, all equally sharing government power: Pretoria, Cape Town, and Bloemfontein.

 - Income inequality.
 Despite being a newly industrialized country, South Africa had the world’s highest level of inequality in 2019.